Ternary quadratic forms representing a given arithmetic progression: Non-existence of (p,l) -universal forms

-This computation was performed in C++ with GCC 5.4.0 on a cluster with Intel Xeon CPU cores @\,2.00--2.40\,GHz.
-It took less than 1~CPU day to complete.
-We precomputed the list of $Q$ anisotropic precisely at $p<300$ and with $\Delta_Q<30p$ using SageMath~\cite{sagemath}.
+To estimate $\#X_{Q,p}$ (or $\#X'_{Q,p}$) we actually computed $X_{Q,p}\cap[0,120000p]$.
+These computations were performed in C++ with GCC 5.4.0 on a cluster with Intel Xeon CPU cores @\,2.00--2.40\,GHz, and took less than 1~CPU day to complete.
+We precomputed the list of forms $Q$ anisotropic precisely at $30<p<300$ and with $d_Q<30p$ (or $d_Q<30p^2$) using SageMath~\cite{sagemath}.

+In order to give these results a more theoretical basis, let us prove that $\#X_{Q,p}$ is at least of order $p\log p$.